 I've also contributed a fair amount of boliao stuff to society, such as this app that helps you order coffee/tea in Singapore like a boss (☕️), this other address-finding app (that only applies to SG), and this business analytics app that utilizes public data from FB.

-Professionally, I'm a lead scientist at Dentsu Aegis Network, an adjunct faculty member at the School of Computing, NUS, and an adviser to a startup that's backed by a serial entrepreneur.
+Professionally, I'm a data scientist focusing on portfolio management at GIC, an adjunct assistant professor at the School of Computing, NUS, and an adviser to a startup that's backed by a serial entrepreneur.
 My general day-to-day activity involves the application of deep learning to add value and cut costs — mostly in the natural language domain, though occasionally, I'll venture into the domain of images and videos.

 I can be contacted by the following methods: